Sakshi-Taware/Example/a1/README.md

-#sample repository
+#Sample repository
-hello this is sample Repository,Welcome all
+Hello this is sample Repository,Welcome all!

-#md: markdown